-- A welcome talk from our Vice-Chancellor, Professor Dominic Shellard, or another senior member of staff
+- A welcome talk from Vice-Chancellor Professor Dominic Shellard or other senior member of staff

 - A careers and employability talk explaining how studying at DMU can improve your career prospects

 - Learn everything you need to know about funding your studies at DMU at a student finance talk

-- Campus tours showcasing our key facilities including the library, Students' Union and our £8m leisure centre
+- A tour of the campus showcasing our key facilities including the library, Students' Union, Halls of Residence, and our £8m leisure centre

-- Faculty specific activities including digital drawing taster sessions, a law demonstration in our mock courtroom, lab demonstrations and our Formula Student stand
+- A range of faculty-specific activities, including digital drawing taster sessions, a law demonstration in our mock courtroom, lab demonstrations and our Formula Student stand.

 Want to visit us sooner?